niclalalla/flarum-ext-group-invitation/README.md

 It was developed for a client and released as open-source for the benefit of the community.
 I might publish simple bugfixes or compatibility updates for free.

-You can [contact me](https://clarkwinkelmann.com/flarum) to sponsor additional features or updates.

 Support is offered on a "best effort" basis through the Flarum community thread.